- GDP (PPP):

 - FDI Inflow:

-Cyprus’s economic freedom score is 67.8, making its economy the 48th freest in the 2018 Index.
-Its overall score has decreased by 0.1 point, with a steep decline in the score for government integrity and declines in property rights and judicial effectiveness overwhelming significant improvements in financial freedom, fiscal health, and government spending.
-Cyprus is ranked 24th among 44 countries in the Europe region, and its overall score is below the regional average but well above the world average.
+Cyprus’s economic freedom score is 68.1, making its economy the 44th freest in the 2019 Index.
+Its overall score has increased by 0.3 point, with improvements in labor freedom, government integrity, and government spending offsetting a steep decline in judicial effectiveness.
+Cyprus is ranked 22nd among 44 countries in the Europe region, and its overall score is just below the regional average but well above the world average.

-As Cyprus continues to recover from the financial crisis, the government has committed to improving fiscal discipline and undertaking other structural reforms such as the sale of state assets to improve the efficiency of state-owned enterprises and raise funds to reduce government debt.
+Although the post–financial crisis economic recovery is firmly entrenched, progress has slowed on reforms undertaken by the government to improve fiscal discipline and such other structural reforms as the sale of state assets to improve the efficiency of state-owned enterprises and raise funds to reduce government debt.
+Inefficient bankruptcy court procedures have impeded liquidation of some nonperforming loans.
 Cyprus does particularly well in trade freedom and monetary freedom.
 The regulatory framework is relatively transparent and efficient, and the financial sector has stabilized.

-Cyprus gained independence from the U.K. in 1960.
-Tensions between the Greek majority and Turkish minority led to repeated episodes of violence.
-A U.N. buffer zone has separated the Greek Cypriot Republic of Cyprus from the Turkish Republic of Northern Cyprus since 1974.
-The Republic of Cyprus joined the European Union in 2004 and acts as the island’s internationally recognized administration.
-U.N.-brokered reunification talks continue.
-Center-right Cyprus President Nicos Anastasiades has been head of state and head of government since 2013.
-In 2016, eight political parties won seats in parliament in a low-turnout election.
-Services such as tourism, finance, shipping, and real estate account for more than four-fifths of GDP.
-Developing offshore hydrocarbon resources is a priority.
+Cyprus gained independence from the United Kingdom in 1960.
+Tensions between the Greek majority and Turkish minority have led to repeated episodes of violence, and a U.N. buffer zone has separated the Greek Cypriot Republic of Cyprus from the Turkish Republic of Northern Cyprus since 1974.
+The Republic of Cyprus joined the European Union in 2004.
+U.N.-brokered reunification talks have yet to resume after collapsing in 2017.
+Center-right Cyprus President Nicos Anastasiades, who has served as head of state and head of government since 2013, won a second five-year term in 2018.
+Services such as tourism, finance, shipping, and real estate account for more than 80 percent of GDP.
+Development of offshore hydrocarbon resources is a priority.

 The top personal income tax rate is 35 percent, and the top corporate tax rate is 12.5 percent.
 Other taxes include value-added and real estate taxes.
-The overall tax burden equals 33.2 percent of total domestic income.
-Over the past three years, government spending has amounted to 39.6 percent of total output (GDP), and budget deficits have averaged 0.7 percent of GDP.
-Public debt is equivalent to 108.0 percent of GDP.
+The overall tax burden equals 33.6 percent of total domestic income.
+Over the past three years, government spending has amounted to 38.7 percent of the country’s output (GDP), and budget surpluses have averaged 0.7 percent of GDP.
+Public debt is equivalent to 99.3 percent of GDP.

-A regulatory framework that is generally conducive to entrepreneurship and an excellent infrastructure make Cyprus a business-friendly country.
+The regulatory framework generally facilitates entrepreneurial activity.
+With no minimum capital requirement, it takes six procedures to launch a company.
 Relatively flexible labor regulations facilitate employment and productivity growth, although union power is quite strong.
-The government is committed to privatizing state-owned electricity and telecommunications service providers as well as the ports authority.
+The government is committed to privatization of its heavily subsidized state-owned enterprises and the Cyprus Cooperative Bank.